roman-milk/roman-milk.github.io/friends-husband.md

  He concentrated on his wife with one hand knowing exactly how to keep her going.
 She too was rocking her body on his fingers working her self up into a state of completion.

  He looked at both gorgeous women, ass up determined to orgasm on him.
 He felt strong and in charge of their bodies.
 The power he had over them kept him supremely confident enabling him to hold back.
 He wanted and needed to make the moment last.
 The tight grip his wife's friend had on his cock held him back too, with the feeling is was impossible to let loose inside her.
-Report_Story #2